 - Be careful not to assign blame to one of you for “ruining” the relationship.
 Sexuality and intimacy are complex things and are often affected by a number of different factors.
 Remember your love for one another and keep the health of your relationship centered throughout the conversations.

 - Be patient.
-It’s hard to fix a sexless relationship overnight.
+It’s hard to fix a sexless marriage overnight.
 It’s better to honor the process.
 Conversation and building of trust are essential.
 Both of you need to feel safe expressing your emotions while feeling supported.

 - Bring in backup.
 It’s possible you won’t be able to figure out the solution alone.
-Many couples seek out therapy to help work through issues of sexless relationships.
+Many couples seek out therapy to help work through issues of sexless marriage.
 Using the Juicebox app, you never need to leave your house for therapy sessions, and you can access support 24/7 via text.
 Learn more about Juicebox here.

-A sexless relationship doesn’t have to mean the end of anything.
+A sexless marriage doesn’t have to mean the end of anything.
 By opening channels of communication and building trust in your relationship, you and your partner can explore the sources for sexlessness, and investigate solutions together.

 Download the Juicebox app for free to get sex & relationship advice from experts.